Liu-group/AutoSolvate/docs/tutorialGUI.rst

 -------------------------------------------

 The first step is putting the solute in the solvent box.
-First make sure you have the autosolvate conda environment activated.
-Then in the terminal under your current working diretory, type
+First, make sure you have the autosolvate conda environment activated.
+Then in the terminal under your current working directory, type

 >>> autosolvate